Skip to Main Content

 Heat visualization for your Icelandic production.

-We source professional FLIR thermal systems and infrared cinematographers across Iceland, working with Film in Iceland, the Icelandic Film Centre, and the Reykjavik Film Office.
-Our team coordinates equipment customs, secures permits at Vatnajokull and Thingvellir national parks, manages volcanic safety zones with the Icelandic Met Office, and ensures your thermal footage qualifies for Iceland's 25% production cost reimbursement.
+Here is the short of it.
+We source pro FLIR thermal systems and infrared cinematographers across Iceland, working with Film in Iceland, the Icelandic Film Centre, and the Reykjavik Film Office.
+Our team sets up gear customs, secures permits at Vatnajokull and Thingvellir national parks, manages volcanic safety zones with the Icelandic Met Office, and makes sure your thermal footage qualifies for Iceland's 25% production cost reimbursement.

 Capabilities